christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 In the case of CNF, d-DNNF or assignments, negative literals '-i' are assigned the negative vector of the feature of the literal `-feature(i)`.

-In the case of the VRD datasets, for each subject-object pair, a crop of the union of both bounding boxes is resized to 224x224, normalized, processed by the CV network to produce visual features from before last layer of ResNet 18. `word_embed.json` contains word embeddings (dimension 300) for all object names from Word2Vec.
-A feature vector is created by concatenating the image feature with both word embeddings for subject and object labels.
+In the case of the VRD datasets, for each subject-object pair, a feature vector is created by concatenating

+- the image feature: a crop of the union of both bounding boxes is resized to 224x224, normalized, processed by the CV network to produce visual features from before last layer of ResNet 18.

+- word embeddings for both subject and object labels. `word_embed.json` contains word embeddings (dimension 300) for all object names from Word2Vec.

+- relative position coordinates of subject and object in the crop union of both bounding boxes.

 The annotation key is given by

 str((subject_category, subject_boundingbox),(object_category, object_boundingbox))